Vitek-Lab/MSstatsShiny/README.md

 To cite this application please use the corresponding publicaiton in the journal of proteome research.

-MSstatsShiny: A GUI for Versatile, Scalable, and Reproducible Statistical Analyses of Quantitative Proteomic Experiments Devon Kohler, Maanasa Kaza, Cristina Pasi, Ting Huang, Mateusz Staniak, Dhaval Mohandas, Eduard Sabido, Meena Choi, and Olga Vitek
+**MSstatsShiny: A GUI for Versatile, Scalable, and Reproducible Statistical Analyses of Quantitative Proteomic Experiments**

+Devon Kohler, Maanasa Kaza, Cristina Pasi, Ting Huang, Mateusz Staniak, Dhaval Mohandas, Eduard Sabido, Meena Choi, and Olga Vitek.
 Journal of Proteome Research 2023 22 (2), 551-556
 DOI: 10.1021/acs.jproteome.2c00603